This post may contain affiliate links. Please read myย disclosure policy.

 - On Pancakes

-Store in a mason jar for up to 10 days in the refrigerator!
+Refrigerate: Store the jam in a sealed glass jar in the refrigerator for up to 10 days.

 - 2-Ingredient Strawberry Fruit Leather